 May 2 and May 15: May is Marvelous in Madrid!
 TWO holidays just for us.
 May 2 is for the entire autonomous community (hate that expression but it is the proper translation – why the did not just use “region” I will never know, oh wait, it’s the regions that were independent kingdoms before Spain became Spain end ponderment) and May 15 is just for Madrid city.
 This is confusing to anyone not local and to some locals.
 Both fiestas are celebrated with things inside and outside.

-May 2 PROBABLE CELEBRATION DATES IN 2017: April 28-May 2 celebrates the beginning of the uprising against Napoleon’s troops, quartered in Madrid with orders to be horrible so they would provoke an uprising (1808, see Goya’s paintings).
+May 2 celebrates the beginning of the uprising against Napoleon’s troops, quartered in Madrid with orders to be horrible so they would provoke an uprising (1808, see Goya’s paintings).
 This usded to be a pretty active fiesta, but it’s toned down a lot, partly due to budget crunch and maybe because two big fiestas in one month make Madrid look like a party town instead of a Major European Capital.
 (I’ll refrain from further political comment on that but doing a mental eye-roll, now we have a new city hall which might pump up this fiesta again).
-Dos de Mayo neighborhood has done some fun things in the past and looks like this is another good year – Dos de Mayo was site of the big uprising on the day, as neighborhood name indicates – get more info on their activities here http://www.somosmalasana.com/fiestas-2-de-mayo/ Madrid outer suburb Mostoles was also important in early May 1808, so they have their own program, which looks REALLY fun.
-Get more info: http://www.mostoles.es/es/noticias/2-mayo-mostoles-homenajeara-aquellas-mujeres-dieron-vida-li.ficheros/468082-Programa%202%20mayo%202016.pdf?usePlugin=true (may not have this year’s schedule until closer to the date, but you can get an idea) Alas, I cannot find current information for Madrid-City activities, there’s usually some street dancing and the like but they’ve still got old info at this link http://www.madrid.org/fiestasdel2demayo/2015/index.html Maybe it will be updated just by changing the year, but so far, no luck.
+Dos de Mayo neighborhood has done some fun things in the past and looks like this is another good year – Dos de Mayo was site of the big uprising on the day, as neighborhood name indicates – get more info on their activities here http://www.somosmalasana.com/fiestas-2-de-mayo/ Madrid outer suburb Mostoles was also important in early May 1808, so they have their own program, though alas, the website still shows program from which looks REALLY fun.
+Get more info: http://www.mostoles.es/Festejos/es/festejos/2-mayo Alas, I cannot find current information for Madrid-City activities, there’s usually some street dancing and the like but they’ve still got old info at this link http://www.madrid.org/fiestasdel2demayo/2018/index.html PROBABLE CELEBRATION DATES IN 2019: April 27-May 2

 San Isidro Labrador – well digger, farm labourer and patron saint of farmers all over the world is Madrid’s patron saint.
 That sounds strange for a city of Madrid’s size, but San Isidro’s 11th century Madrid was just a village.
 Let’s learn a little about him before we talk about the fiestas: